ryan-mooore/data201/diary.md

 # Project diary

 This is a log of all work done on the project.
-Update and commit when you have worked on the project.
+Note: see the commit history for a more detailed and rigorous overview of progress on the project!

 | Date     | Hours | People                            | Comments                                                                                   |
 | -------- | ----- | --------------------------------- | ------------------------------------------------------------------------------------------ |